-- 64. The Venice Commission considers that the legislation of the Republic of Montenegro on the referendum as it stands does not violate applicable international standards with respect to the issues raised by the Parliamentary Assembly.
+64. The Venice Commission considers that the legislation of the Republic of Montenegro on the referendum as it stands does not violate applicable international standards with respect to the issues raised by the Parliamentary Assembly.
 The Commission emphasises that existing international standards are open-textured, based as they are on the varied constitutional practice of many countries, and leave a great deal to the judgment and traditions of individual countries.
 However, this does not necessarily mean that the envisaged referendum on independence should be carried out on the basis of the existing legislation.
 On the contrary, the Commission strongly recommends that serious negotiations should take place between the majority and opposition within Montenegro in order to achieve a consensus on matters of principle concerning the conduct and implementation of the proposed referendum, in particular as regards the specific majority that should be required to ensure that the outcome of the referendum is accepted by all major political groups in Montenegro.
 The European Union, which by virtue of the agreement on amending the Constitutional Charter of the State Union of 7 April 2005 plays a specific role in this respect, could facilitate such negotiations.
-The referendum will enjoy sufficient legitimacy to be a solid base for the independence of Montenegro only if a consensual solution is found on the majority required.
-A consensus in this respect should also facilitate the implementation of the referendum in accordance with the rules set forth in the Constitution of Montenegro.
-Other issues on which agreement should be sought in such negotiations include the wording of the referendum question, the rules on campaigning and funding of the campaigns, neutrality of the public media, conduct of the voting and related matters. - 65.
-As regards the issue of the right of Montenegrin citizens in Serbia to vote, the Commission cannot recommend a change of major scope to the present electoral rules which would imply adding more than 260,000 people to the voters' list.
-Such a change at the present stage would be incompatible with the necessary stability of the voting rules and jeopardise the legitimacy of the referendum as well as the reliability of the voters' list. - 66.
-As regards the carrying out of the referendum, there are applicable international standards which will have to be respected.
+If a consensual solution is found on the majority required, this would strengthen the legitimacy of the result of the referendum and if this majority is reached, this would be a solid base for the independence of Montenegro.
+A consensus on the majority needed would also facilitate the implementation of the referendum in accordance with the rules set forth in the Constitution of Montenegro.
+Other issues on which agreement should be sought in such negotiations include the wording of the referendum question, the rules on campaigning and funding of the campaigns, neutrality of the public media, conduct of the voting and related matters.

+65. As regards the issue of the right of Montenegrin citizens in Serbia to vote, the Commission cannot recommend a change of major scope to the present electoral rules which would imply adding more than 260,000 people to the voters' list.
+Such a change at the present stage would be incompatible with the necessary stability of the voting rules and jeopardise the legitimacy of the referendum as well as the reliability of the voters' list.

+66. As regards the carrying out of the referendum, there are applicable international standards which will have to be respected.
 At the moment it can only be stated that the applicable legislation does not prevent the authorities from complying with such standards.
 International observation of the referendum could certainly contribute to ensuring respect for these standards.